makesjs/makesjs.github.io/questions/text.md

 Skeleton author can explicitly add a text prompt for `name: "name"` to the questions list.
 In this case, "makes" would not prepend the default question for project name.

 Your text prompt for `name: "name"` inherits the default question for project name, you can overwrite `message`, `default`, and even use a different `validate`.
-The question for `name: "name"` does not have to be the first question in the list, but it will be promoted to be the first question at runtime when your `questions.js` didn't say so.
+The question for `name: "name"` does not have to be the first question in the list, but it will be asked as the first question at runtime even when your `questions.js` didn't list it at top.